 Risks are assessed for their severity using a scoring system that measures the probability and impact of the risk if it happens.
 Low level risks are tolerated and not actively managed, although monitored for changes.
 Higher level risks are more closely managed.

-The Senior Management Team consider risk on a regular basis and monitor changes to the risk profile.
+The Strategic Leadership Team consider risk on a regular basis and monitor changes to the risk profile.
 The Audit Committee receives reports relating to risk management.
 It is responsible for providing MVDC with an independent assurance of the adequacy of the arrangements that we have in place.